GoogleCloudPlatform/community/tutorials/create-a-self-deleting-virtual-machine.md

 disappear from the list.
 You can click the refresh icon if it doesn't update on its own.

+This completes the tutorial.

 ## Using the command line

+This section gives the steps to create a self-deleting instance by using the command line on your PC.
+If you prefer to use the command line instead, see the previous section, **Using the console**.

 Install the [Google Cloud SDK] (https://cloud.google.com/sdk/), then run `gcloud init` to log in to your Google Cloud account and select the project